mohsen-saki/RUStoked/README.md

 7 [The Application](https://rustoked.herokuapp.com/)
 ---
 I have recently been hearing a lot about [Streamlit](https://www.streamlit.io/) and I wanted to try something new.
-Although it may not be as sophisticated as some backend frameworks such as [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Django](https://www.djangoproject.com/), I should say for a simple single-page webapp, [Streamlit](https://www.streamlit.io/) was super easy, extremely quick, and very cool.
+Although it may not be as sophisticated as some backend frameworks such as [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Django](https://www.djangoproject.com/), I should say that for a simple single-page webapp, [Streamlit](https://www.streamlit.io/) was super easy, extremely quick, and very cool.

 ![Image](photos/app.png)

 8 Deployment
 ---
 I went with a [docker](https://www.docker.com/) image as it is quite standard and straight forward.
-Deployment has been automated through [GitHub Action](https://github.com/features/actions) to trigger some workflows on push and deploy to [AWS ECS Instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_instances.html) and [HEROKU](https://www.heroku.com/free), not at the same time though.
+Deployment has been automated through [GitHub Action](https://github.com/features/actions) to trigger some workflows on `push` and deploy to [AWS ECS Instance](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_instances.html) and [HEROKU](https://www.heroku.com/free), not at the same time though (Heroku server port is not to select and is generated as an environment variable which make some adjusments necessary to Dockerfile).

 Obviously AWS required a lot more work around to get it orchestrating right and it is much stronger for providing this level of access to tweak the environment, however I love HEROKU for being simple and free :) as far as it is not consuming resources like a commercial webapp.

-Anyway, it is live [here](https://rustoked.herokuapp.com/) on **heroku** and also [here]() on **aws** for a week or so :))
+Anyway, it is live [here](https://rustoked.herokuapp.com/) on **heroku**

 9 What’s next?
 ---